takagi/cl-cuda/README.markdown

 # Cl-Cuda

 Cl-cuda is a library to use Nvidia CUDA in Common Lisp programs.
-You can write CUDA kernel functions using the cl-cuda kernel description language which has Common-Lisp-like syntax.
+You can write CUDA kernel functions using the cl-cuda kernel description language which has Common Lisp-like syntax.

 Cl-cuda is in very early stage of development.
 Any feedbacks are welcome.